kfjahnke/envutil/README.md

     cmake [options] ..
     make

-this should produce a binary named 'envutil' or 'envutil.exe'.
+this should produce a binary named 'envutil' or 'envutil.exe', same for 'extract'.

 envutil --help gives a summary of command line options: